Archiver-of-Triviality/world-of-soccer-extractor/README.md

-# world-of-soccer-extractor
+# World of Soccer Telefoot Extractor
-Extractor for World of Soccer Telefoot.
+Extracts the .dat file.